 - Perform Security Certification & Accreditation of the target system

 Operations / Maintenance Phase (IEEE 1220: Support Stage)

 - Continuous monitoring – perform a periodic security assessment

 - Preserve information: archive and store electronic information

-- Sanitize media: Ensure the electronic data stored on the disposed media are deleted, erased, and over-written
+- Sanitize media: Ensure the electronic data stored on the disposed of media are deleted, erased and over-written

-- Dispose hardware.
-Ensure all electronic data resident in hardware are deleted, erased, and over-written (i.e. EPROM, BIOS, etc.).
+- Dispose of hardware.
+Ensure all electronic data resident in hardware are deleted, erased, and over-written (i.e. EPROM, BIOS, etc.)